Cycletouring the

 very good at 'sorry I'm a foreigner...'

-person on a halfway decent bike and ask for
+halfway decent bike and ask for directions.
+Dedicated

 Renting